 - A signed Copyright Form (to download this form please click here)

 - A copy of your payment receipt (For Iranian authors)

 * We will acknowledge receipt of the manuscripts by email

 Requirements for Different Types of Articles

-Original articles: Should contain a structured abstract (350 words maximum), 3-5 keywords, introduction, materials and methods, results, discussion, conclusion, acknowledgement (if applicable), and references sections, and tables and figures.
-The length should not exceed 3000-3500 words excluding the references, abstract, figures and tables.
+Original articles: Should contain a structured abstract (350 words maximum), 3-5 keywords, introduction, materials and methods, results, discussion, conclusion, acknowledgment (if applicable), and references sections, and tables and figures.
+The length should not exceed 3000-3500 words excluding the references, abstract, figures, and tables.
 15-40 references should be stated for original articles.

 Brief communications: Brief/Short Communications are limited to 3000 words.
 The paper should contain an abstract (structured or non-structured), main body (including introduction, Method, Results, and Discussion, Conclusion), and references, and contain no more than 6 figures or tables, combined.
 The abstract is limited to 100 words.references sections, and tables and figures.
 10-15 references should be stated.

 Case reports/series: Should contain a non-structured abstract, 3-5 keywords, introduction, case presentation, discussion, conclusion, acknowledgement (if applicable), and references sections, and table and figures (if applicable).
 5-10 references should be stated.
 Case reports should optimally be accompanied by relevant figures to document findings.
 Informed consents should be obtained from the patients to report their cases.